 What Are the Four Types of Characteristic Hazardous Waste?

 - Ignitable.
-This type of waste is flammable, flashpoint is one factor in determining ignitability.
-Examples include alcohol-based cough syrups, and aerosol cans with flammable propellants.
+This type of waste is flammable.
+Examples include alcohol-based cough syrups and aerosol cans with flammable propellants.

 - Toxic.
-Although there are many products that could be thought of as toxic, from a waste perspective, the EPA only designates certain chemicals as toxic if they are present in specific concentrations.
-To determine these concentrations, organizations can use a test known as the Toxicity Characteristic Leaching Procedure (TCLP).
-Some of the chemicals that can be considered toxic are selenium, silver and mercury.
+Although many products could be considered toxic, from a waste perspective, the EPA only designates certain chemicals as toxic if they are present in specific concentrations.
+To determine these concentrations, organizations can have a test performed known as the toxicity characteristic leaching procedure (TCLP).
+Some examples of chemicals that can be considered toxic are selenium, silver, and mercury.